 - 1. Retainer

-- Shock Rod
+- 2. Shock Rod

 - 3. Jounce Bumper

 - 4. Body

 - 5. Threaded Spring Preload Adjuster Nut

-THE PERFECT FIT Front Suspension Adjustments Shock Damping (Indy Select Shock)
+THE PERFECT FIT Front Suspension Adjustments Shock Damping

-Adjustments to the compression stiffness of Indy Select shocks can be made by turning the adjustment screw located near the base of the shock (2).
+Adjustments to the compression stiffness of Indy Select shocks can be made by turning the adjustment screw located near the base of the shock (\bigstar).
 This adjustment is the easiest to perform and it should be considered first.
+A clockwise adjustment will increase stiffness in both styles of shock, but there are some differences.